One thing I, as a teacher, loved to do was complain about how much work I had.

-I love the Pareto Principle.
-It tells us that, basically, most things don’t matter – but a small number of things matter a whole lot.
-Take a step back, and most of what we worry about is forgotten within days, while one or two things impact us years later.
+The Pareto Principle tells us that most things don’t matter – but a small number of things matter a whole lot.

 Likewise, I have hundreds of articles here at Byrdseed.
 Only eight of those articles really matter in terms of readership.
-They represent 70% of the site’s page views.
-My time is better spent polishing those eight articles than writing another article (that is likely to go unread).
+They represent 70% of Byrdseed’s total page views.

 Ok.